Professional Master of Industrial Relations

 Frequently Asked Questions

 1. What is the timeline for completion of the Professional Master of Industrial Relations degree?

-A. There are two semesters in the PMIR program; fall/winter and spring.
-Eleven courses are required for degree completion and the normal course load per semester is two courses.
+There are two “semesters” in the PMIR program; fall/winter and spring.
+Students are required to complete a total of 33 credits, in the usual form of 11 three credit weighted courses for degree completion.
+The normal course load per “semester” is two courses.
 Students attend classes, for 4 long weekends during September, November, January and February, and for 2 non-consecutive weeks in May and June.
-Classes normally take place in Kingston, but during the Fall/Winter of 2019, the long weekend classes will take place in downtown Toronto.
+Queen’s campus is in Kingston, but during the Fall/Winter of 2019, the long weekend classes will take place in downtown Toronto.
 The summer term classes will take place in Kingston.
 The PMIR program will normally take about 30-36 months to complete.
 Scheduling of courses may vary each year, depending on student requirements.

 3. Is there a deadline for applications?